froggyos/froggyos.github.io/versions/1.17/README.md

 * neon

 ## Recovery Mode
 Recovery mode is a special mode in froggyOS that allows you to fix issues with the operating system.
-To enter recovery mode, run the command `[[BULLFROG]]recoverymode`.
-In recovery mode, you can run the following commands:
+To enter recovery mode, run the command `[[BULLFROG]]recoverymode`, or `/ rec`.
-* `regenlangfiles` - Regenerates language files.
-* `clearstate` - Clears the autoload state.
-* `regenuserfile` - Regenerates the user file.
-* `regentrustedprogramfile` - Regenerates the trusted programs file.
-* `regenconfigdir` - Regenerates the config directory.
-* `regenkey [key]` - Regenerates a specific key in the user file.
-* `unhalt [governor]` - Unhalts a specific governor.
-* `exit` - Exits recovery mode only if all governors are not troubled.
-* `help` - Lists all available recovery mode commands.

 # Technical Information
 ## Governors